michalmar/ai-ml-labs/HACKS-DSVM-Jupyter-AAD/README.md

 # Create DSVM (Linux) with AAD and Authenticate with AAD to JupyterHub

-Simple guide on how to enable Azure Active Directory (AAD) integration with LInux DSVM and using JupyterHub.
+Simple guide on how to enable Azure Active Directory (AAD) integration with Linux DSVM and using JupyterHub.

+Authors: Michal Marusan and Alexandre Gattiker, Cloud Solution Architects, Microsoft.

 ## Motivation